 Reasonable Accommodations and Modifications

 Landlords are required to make reasonable accommodations when a disabled tenant requests an exception to the established rules/policies.
-To qualify, the tenant’s request for accommodation must be related to their disability, and it must be reasonable.
-The request is not considered reasonable if it presents and undue burden on the landlord.
+To qualify, the tenant’s request for accommodation must relate to their disability, and it must be reasonable.
+The request is unreasonable if it presents and undue burden on the landlord.
 In refusing an accommodation request, the landlord should send the denial in writing, including the facts behind the denial and how those facts were discovered.
 The letter should also include an offer to meet with the tenant for further discussion.

 Lastly, it is important to note that a landlord should not offer to make an accommodation for a tenant unless that tenant specifically requests it.
 Offering an unrequested accommodation may subject the landlord to a discrimination claim.

 Modifications are not the same as accommodations.
 A reasonable accommodation is a change, exception, or adjustment to a property rule, policy, practice, or service.
 A reasonable modification is a structural change made to the premises.